florianhartung/wasm-for-plugin-systems/work/sections/wasm_plugin_systems.typ

 The last section @wasm-evaluation-of-criteria evaluated all five criteria for Wasm as a technology for plugin systems.
 Now that existing technologies and Wasm have been evaluated, they can be compared.
-@technology-comparison-matrix-final shows the previous technology comparison matrix @technology-comparison-matrix-existing with Wasm and its scores as a new row.
+@technology-comparison-matrix-final shows the previous technology comparison matrix (@technology-comparison-matrix-existing) with Wasm and its scores as a new row.
 It is visible, that Wasm performs great overall.
 On the one hand it lacks performance and has slightly larger plugins in comparison to Notepad++ and VST3.
-However both of these technologies use native machine code for execution, which achieves the optimal performance,because they do not require a runtime and thus no overhead is present.
+However both of these technologies use native machine code for execution, which achieves the optimal performance, because they do not require a runtime and thus no overhead is present.
 While Wasm cannot take the first place for these criteria, it is able to outperform previous technologies in plugin isolation and portability while still acting as a universal compilation target.
 In comparison to the plugin systems used by VS Code and all IntelliJ-based IDEs, Wasm provides severe advantages across all five criteria evaluated in this work.